 The implications of a declining population will impact an already challenging talent market.
-It seems intuitive that we need to increase the number of children born per family; however, we all know it isn’t that simple due to the cost-of-living outpacing livable wages each year, healthcare costs skyrocketing, and parental workplace support being optional.
+It seems intuitive that we need to increase the number of children born per family.
+However, we all know it isn’t that simple due to the cost of living outpacing livable wages each year, healthcare costs skyrocketing, and parental workplace support being optional.
 Additionally, this solution would require at least two decades before the first of these new ‘babies’ would even be able to enter the labor force.

-Critical Considerations for Navigating an Unstable Talent Market
+Solutions for Navigating an Unstable Talent Market

 Candidate Experience Matters

 Your organization competes with millions of employers trying to attract talent in an already tight labor market.
 In the manufacturing space, more than 1.1 million people now work directly for Amazon in the US, with some in its offices and the majority in its ever-expanding network of more than 800 warehouse facilities in North America alone.

 As a nationwide employer across all industries, Hueman knows that job seekers are more likely to apply to companies that make it easy to apply and have a positive online reputation.
 We can help you improve your candidate’s experience by taking you through the following steps: